Laurie Leshin: Director of JPL

-In January 2022, Leshin was simultaneously appointed as the Director of NASA's Jet Propulsion Laboratory and a vice president and Bren Professor at the California Institute of Technology.
+In January 2022, Leshin was simultaneously appointed as the director of NASA's Jet Propulsion Laboratory and as vice president and Bren Professor at the California Institute of Technology, becoming the first woman to serve in this role.
 WPI announced in February 2022, that Provost and Senior Vice President Wole Soboyejo would serve as interim WPI president upon Leshin's departure in May 2022 while WPI searches for a new president.